avillafiorita/resme/README.md

 * `has_day input` returns true if `input` has a day, that is, it is a date or it is in the form `YYYY-MM-DD`

-You can find some templates in `lib/resme/templates`.
+You can find the templates in `lib/resme/templates`.
 These might be good starting points if you want to develop your own.

 ## Contributing your templates